Bajorat Media

 p { font-size: 14px; }

-In this example, the element selector 'p' is used to set the font size of all <p>-elements on the web page.
-This would cause all <p>-elements are displayed with a font size of 14 pixels.
+This example uses the element selector ‘p’ to define the font size of all <p> elements on the web page.
+This would cause all <p> elements to be displayed with a font size of 14 pixels.

 Summary

-A CSS selector is a basic tool for identifying and formatting HTML elements on a web page.
-The combination of different types of CSS selectors enables web designers and developers to create sophisticated and visually appealing web pages.
+A CSS selector is a basic tool for identifying and styling HTML elements on a web page.
+The combination of the different types of CSS selectors allows web designers and developers to design sophisticated and visually appealing websites.